CIDRAM/CIDRAM/_docs/readme.de.md

 - Proxy
 - Spam

-Optional: If you want to split your custom signatures into individual sections, you can identify these individual sections to the script by adding a "Tag:" label immediately after the signatures of each section, along with the name of your signature section.
+####6.1 TAGS

-Beispiel:
+If you want to split your custom signatures into individual sections, you can identify these individual sections to the script by adding a "section tag" immediately after the signatures of each section, along with the name of your signature section (siehe Beispiel unten).

 ```
 # "Section 1."
 1.2.3.4/32 Deny Bogon